Project Cambodia (Phnom Penh) 2016

 Charity Event – you name it!

-Alongside with designing their own workshop, mentees will be able to run their own project which will be a charity event for the children from the slum areas.
+Alongside designing their own workshop, mentees will be able to run their own project which will be a charity event for the children from the slum areas.
 This also marks as a closing ceremony of the project and an opportunity for the slum children to showcase their artistic talents in collaboration with our project members (mentees and mentors).
-Our sponsors – local government, local communities, families and friends will be invited as audiences.
-We aim to raise at least $500 to improve these children’s quality of life (classroom infrastructure, their access to education etc.) through “letting the slum children’s voices and stories be heard” to the general public.
+Our sponsors – local government, local communities, families, and friends will be invited as audiences.
+We aim to raise at least $500 to improve these children’s quality of life (classroom infrastructure, their access to education, etc.) through “letting the slum children’s voices and stories be heard” to the general public.

 Throughout the project, we will incorporate the mentor-mentee system in which one mentor will assist two mentees in terms of leadership and personal development.
-All of the mentors will be required to design a leadership schedule and one year development schedule for their mentees.
+All of the mentors will be required to design a leadership schedule and one-year development schedule for their mentees.
 The purposes are for keeping track of the mentees’ growth, as well as serving as a sustainability goal of the project to maintain the relationship between mentors and mentees.
-At the same time, there will be a peer-mentoring system within the each mentorship group as the two mentees will be able to apply what they have learned from the mentorship workshops, as well from their personal experiences to support each other.
+At the same time, there will be a peer-mentoring system within each mentorship group as the two mentees will be able to apply what they have learned from the mentorship workshops, as well from their personal experiences to support each other.